Best Telstra phones right now

 Sony Xperia Z3

-The Xperia Z3 is the current flagship from Sony.
+The Xperia Z3 is the full-sized version of the Z3 Compact and the current flagship from Sony.
 It's a 5.2 inch 1080p phone with powerful CPU, 3GB of RAM and a 20.7MP camera.
 Better still, thanks to its dual water-resistance rating of IP65 and IP68, you can use that camera to take underwater photos.

 One particular feature of the Xperia Z3 will make gamers sit up and take notice.
 If you have a PS4, you can use the Z3 as an emergency screen in case someone else is utilising the TV.
 Alternatively, if your connection on both ends is good enough, you can even turn your PS4 on and operate/play it from remote locations with WiFi access.
 Anyone up for a little Destiny multiplayer during their lunch break?